 Have equity in your home?
 Want a lower payment?
 An appraisal from South Shore Appraisals can help you get rid of your PMI.

-Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and many times isn't even tax deductible, PMI can be costly to a borrower.
-It's lucrative for the lender because they collect the money, and they get paid if the borrower is unable to pay, contradictory to a piggyback loan where the lender absorbs all the damages.
+PMI can be pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and oftentimes isn't even tax deductible.
+It's beneficial for the lender because they acquire the money, and they get the money if the borrower is unable to pay, opposite from a piggyback loan where the lender takes in all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.